 Bike riding is a lot of fun, but accidents happen.
 That’s why it’s so important for both adults and kids to wear a bike helmet.
 Wearing one doesn’t mean you can be reckless, but a helmet will provide some protection for the face, head and brain in case of a fall.
 Norton Children’s Prevention & Wellness offers bike helmet safety information for children and families to help prevent injuries and hospitalizations due to bike accidents.

 About 50 children visit emergency rooms every hour for injuries due to bike, scooter, skate and skateboard accidents.
 For children ages 5 to 14, bike-related injuries result in more emergency room visits than any other sport, according to Safe Kids USA.

 Using a bicycle helmet should not be optional for anyone in your family, no matter where you are riding or how short the ride.
 In many states, wearing a helmet is the law.

 Here’s why: Many bike accidents involve a head injury, so a crash could mean permanent brain damage or death for someone who doesn’t wear a helmet while riding.
-Each year in the United States, about half a million kids are seriously injured in bicycle-related accidents, and most of those injuries could have been avoided if a helmet was worn.
+Each year in the U.S., about half a million kids are seriously injured in bicycle-related accidents, and most of those injuries could have been avoided if a helmet were worn.
 To protect against brain injury, make sure your kids wear a correctly fitting helmet on every ride.

 Any bicycle store should be able to help you find a well-fitting helmet and adjust it properly.
-When your kids wear a helmet, make sure the straps are fastened and that they don’t wear anything, such as a hat, underneath the helmet.
+When your child wears a helmet, make sure the straps are fastened and that they don’t wear anything, such as a hat, underneath the helmet.